Anne Livingstone, Countess of Eglinton: Marriage and life at Eglinton

-Anne Livingstone shared news of the court from John Murray of the bedchamber and his wife Elizabeth Schaw, especially about the Earl of Somerset.
-She addressed her letters for the couple jointly to "Dear Brother", and three survive.
-She hoped that John Murray would encourage the king to further her family's interests.
-Alexander Seton, 1st Earl of Dunfermline sent the Murrays news of her illness during the birth of her son Alexander and recovery in November 1615.
+Anne Livingstone hoped that John Murray would encourage the king to further her family's interests.
 On 19 August 1617 she presented their son James Murray at his christening in the Chapel Royal at Holyrood Palace.

 In Scotland, she lived at Seton Palace, Callendar House, Polnoon Castle and Eglinton Castle.
 A household account from 1618 reveals that she supervised the production of linen, buying lint in Edinburgh, and played the virginals.
 Anne gave linen to her sister-in-law, Isabella Seton, dowager Countess of Perth, and exchanged books with her.

 Her husband had visited the exiled minister John Welsh in France at Jonzac in 1611 before their marriage; Anne is said to have helped and encouraged her husband to prevent the banishment of David Dickson the minister of Irvine, who then preached at Eglinton Castle for two months in 1622 before he was confined in Turriff despite Eglinton's continued efforts.
 Robert Wodrow recorded a story told by his father that Anne, her sister Margaret Countess of Wigtown, and the poet Lady Culross (Elizabeth Melville), and other women had welcomed Dickson with enthusiasm at Eglinton Castle.
 In 1627 Wigtown wrote that she should come to Cumbernauld Castle to hear Robert Bruce of Kinnaird preach, and in 1629 he wrote to her on the subject of Grace and election.
 John Welsh's son Josias wrote to her describing his parish at Templepatrick.

 The kirk minister Robert Bruce of Kinnaird wrote to her in September 1629, writing, "Madam, I cannot tell at what school your ladyship has been at, but surely your ladyship's last letter melled of grace, had a fragrant perfume of the doctrine of the Holy Spirit."